-- The total amount of your superannuation death benefits will be the value of the assets in the SMSF plus any life insurance payments on policies held in your SMSF.
+- The total amount of your superannuation death benefits will be the value of the assets in the self-managed super fund (SMSF) plus any life insurance payments on policies held in your SMSF.

 - To the extent you hold any non-cash assets in your SMSF, (for example, real property) these can be passed in specie, that is, without needing to sell them to gain liquidity first.